What the Big 4 Banks Forecast for the New Zealand Dollar in 2020

 Will the NZD get stronger in 2020?

 Unlikely.
 If we're to believe major bank New Zealand Dollar forecast, the NZDUSD will remain weak around current levels of 62 NZ cents to the US dollar.
 And perhaps move a touch higher at the end of the year.

 Let's examine the 5 most likely reasons the NZ dollar will remain weak at current forecast levels:

 - New Zealand's economy continues to slows, the Reserve Bank of New Zealand cut interest rates earlier than expected, devaluing the NZD

 - Economic growth countries outside of New Zealand slow down and inflation only slowly and gradually picks up, increasing the chance of interest rate cuts elsewhere

-- The coronavirus pandemic is controlled, the US economy picks up, US political risks ease, and the Federal Reserve (central bank) increases interest rates, supporting the USD
+- The coronavirus pandemic is controlled, the US economy picks up and the Federal Reserve (central bank) increases interest rates, supporting the USD

 How does a weaker NZD affect me?